-The input of geometric data may occur via a family of simple ASCII files used to describe geometry.
-These include the points or nodes of the geometry-stored in a file with the extension .pts-and the connectivities that described polygonal links between nodes-stored as line segments (.seg files), triangles (.fac files), and tetrahedra (.tetra files).
+The input of geometric data for map3d occurs via files and we support three different formats at present.
+The simplest (and oldest) is a set of ASCII files that contain the points or nodes of the geometry-stored in a file with the extension .pts-and the connectivities that described polygonal links between nodes-stored as line segments (.seg files), triangles (.fac files), and tetrahedra (.tetra files).
 To satisfy a need for more comprehensive and compact storage of geometry information, we have developed a binary file format and created the graphicsio library to manage these files.
+Finally, in recognition of the ubiquity of MATLAB, as of version 6.1, there is support for reading .mat files, which have an internal structure that included node and connectivity information.
 Below, we describe each of these files and how map3d uses them.